 “What must I do?” she said determinedly.
 The old womans chuckled, they bounced off the walls filling the room with her corrupt laughter.
 “Such a fearful girl, yet so brave.
 You will make a wonderful warrior one day.”
 She said in a pleased tone.
 “Tomorrow will start your training, I need time to rest my old bones.”
 Or thought the little girl to come up with a plain, “You never could admit when you don't have a plain.”
 The old woman took up laughter once again, and said under her breath “Such a fine warrior she will be.”
 Turning, she left the room, closing the door to shut out any unwanted light and leaving the little angel in Erebus’s hands.The morning light fluttered through the curtains as the little girl raised from her troubled sleep.
 She spent the entire night worrying a predator was lurking just around the corner, in a place concealed by the veil of darkness.
 The fear is irrational, she thought, no it isn't spoke a second voice in her head.
 During the night is when predators are alive, yes but it shouldn't paralyze me it should fill me with a buzz of adrenaline, isn't that how fears work?
 The other voice in her head went silent.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, sabrina5183Write a Review